okeeffed/cheat-sheets/GraphQL/GraphQL.md

 Maybe create a User model?
 But also maybe no the ideal way to do it.

 It would not be obvious to get all the company names back.

+Maybe as an alternative schema, we would start build out a relational schema.